ngadiyar93/ngadiyar93.github.io/Random.md

 So, my hobbies too are the non-athletic sort: Reading, Philately, Numismatics, Hobby Projects, Cooking, Music, and Quizzing.

 #### Reading
-I used to be an avid reader of Enid Blyton, Agatha Christie, Jeffrey Archer, Sidney Sheldon, Jack Higgins, and J.K.
+I used to be an avid reader (I still am a bibliophile) of Enid Blyton, Agatha Christie, Jeffrey Archer, Sidney Sheldon, Jack Higgins, and J.K.
 Rowling.
 Off late I don't find much time to engage in reading.
 However, when I do, my Kindle likely won't have battery charged up.
 If it does, I still do read ocassionally.
+I am working on a graduate student guide - a collection of my experience and experience of my colleagues in graduate school.
+I hope to publish it along with my PhD dissertation.

 #### Philately and Numismatics
-I started collecting stamps and coins when a Norweigian friend of my grandparents' (who was also a Gandhi admirer) gifted me her collection of Gandhi stamps from across the world.
+I started collecting stamps and coins at the age of 6, when a Norweigian friend of my grandparents' (who was also a Gandhi admirer) gifted me her collection of Gandhi stamps from across the world.
 To date I have approximately ten thousand stamps and approximately seven thousand coins + currency bills.

 #### Cooking